StyraInc/opa-typescript-deprecated/README.md

 ### Result Types

-When the result of the policy evaluation is more complex, you can pass its type to `authorized` and get a typed result:
+When the result of the policy evaluation is more complex, you can pass its type to `evaluate` and get a typed result:

 ```ts
 interface myInput {